-A conversion kit for Propane gas is supplied with the range.
+A conversion kit for Propane gas is supplied with the range (A060048).

 The conversion must be performed by a qualified LP gas installer.
-See the 'Conversion' section at the back of this installation manual for more details.

 For installation 5000 ft above sea level, the appliance must be converted using high altitude kit A065744.
 Contact your distributor.